-- 1.1.
-In accordance with the Statutes of the CEGC/ICCIC, a World Youth Championship competition shall be organised every year. - 1.2.
-Each World Youth Championship competition approved by the CEGC/ICCIC shall include categories for male and female competitors.
+1.1.
+In accordance with the Statutes of the UIAA COMMISSION, a World Youth Championship competition shall be organized every year.

+1.2.
+Each World Youth Championship competition approved by the UIAA COMMISSION shall include categories for male and female competitors.

-- 1.3.
-Each World Youth Championship competition shall include a difficulty competition and a speed competition. - 1.4.
+1.3.
+Each World Youth Championship competition shall include a difficulty competition and a speed competition.

+1.4.
 World Youth Championship competitions shall normally take place during weekend periods.
 The maximum duration of a World Youth Championship shall be three (3) days.
-Special consideration shall be given to determining the dates of such competitions in order to minimise problems associated with attendance at educational institutions. - 1.5.
+Special consideration shall be given to determining the dates of such competitions in order to minimize problems associated with attendance at educational institutions.

+1.5.
 The winners of both the men and women categories of the Difficulty and Speed competitions shall be awarded, respectively, gold, silver and bronze medals.
 In addition, the first three competitors in both the men's and women's Difficulty and Speed categories shall be awarded a World Youth Championship trophy.